ppy/osu-wiki/wiki/Glossary/en.md

 Before considering this mapping technique, it is very important to note:

-- apinners can cause fatigue to the player, since it requires rapid, repetitive, and vigorous motion
+- spinners can cause fatigue to the player, since it requires rapid, repetitive, and vigorous motion
 - the circular motion of a spinner will cause the cursor to be placed in random locations after completion.
   - This will confuse the player when they are needed to click the next object(s).